Aafaq16/Aafaq16/README.md

-- 👋 Hi, I’m @mohammed Aafaq
+- 👋 Hi, I’m @mohammed Aafaq A
-- 👀 I’m interested in software testing
+- 👀 I’m interested in software testing / Software Developing
-- 🌱 I’m currently learning selenium
+- 🌱 I’m certified With selenium with Java
 - 💞️ I’m looking to collaborate on company
 - 📫 How to reach me contact no:8838918481